Where do you like to hear music? If you’d rather be in a room full of friends than a loud crowd of strangers, join us for our next music party.

 Let’s not let that happen, yeah?
 I want to create a community that values the musicians first and foremost.
 Will you help me do that by coming to our shows and bringing your friends?
 To sign up for our list and receive invites to our upcoming shows, visit insidelands.org

-Do you play an acoustic instrument?
-Do you sing or write songs?
+Play an acoustic instrument?
+Sing or write songs?
 Join us for one of our Sunday afternoon music hangouts sometime.
 They’re a very casual hang.
 Songwriters trading songs.
 Like an open mic without a mic.
 They usually happen around lunchtime and last for a couple hours.
 Different locations and hosts each time.
-If you’d like to come play some songs with us, join our mailing list or send an email to firstname.lastname@example.org.
+Our next one will be happening before our house concert on January 14.
+If you wanna come play some songs with us, join our list or send an email to email@example.com.
 I’ll reply with the address and details.
-Hope to see you at our next gathering!

 Q: Why are you doing this?